SJbrou/stanbrouwer/_posts/2024-09-01-UWV-internship.md

 background: 'https://media-01.imu.nl/storage/hetarbeidsrechtadvocatenkantoor.nl/2601/wp/2017/07/UWV.jpg'
 ---

-Developed a data-driven analysis to determine the prioritisation of connecting UWV divisions to the E-Publication program, including omni-channel communications and "visual letters”.
+Developed a data-driven analysis to determine the prioritisation of connecting UWV divisions to the E-Publication program, including omni-channel communications and “visual letters”.

 <br>